vuki/WvTable-logue/README.md

 logue-cli load -u WvTable.mnlgxdunit -s #
 ```

 # Building

 The GitHub repository contains a minimized version of `logue-sdk`.
-To build the oscillator, one needs only a supported compiler (GCC for ARM), as well as `make` and `zip` utilities installed.
+To build the oscillator, you only need a supported compiler (GCC for ARM), as well as `make` and `zip` utilities installed.

 Scripts in the `logue-sdk/tools/gcc_ directory` download the compiler, version `gcc-arm-none-eabi-10-2020-q4-major`.
 This version was tested by the author, but other GCC versions should work as well.